 Our sleep patterns tend to change as we age.
 Most people say it became more challenging getting to sleep as they got older.
 They wake up more often during the night and get up earlier in the morning.
 Some people are more prone to falls which can cause long-term health care issues, ER visits, and even death in older people.

 Total sleep time stays the same or slightly decreases (6.5 to 7 hours per night).
 It may be harder to fall asleep, and you may spend more total time in bed.
 The transition between sleep and waking up is often abrupt, making older people feel like they are a lighter sleeper compared to when they were younger.

 Less time is spent in deep, dreamless sleep.
 Older people average three or four awakenings each night.
 They are also more aware of being awake.

 Older people wake up more often because they spend less time deep sleep.
 Other causes include needing to get up and urinate (nocturia), anxiety, and discomfort or pain from chronic illnesses.

 Is it the aging process itself that causes issues with sleep?
-An article in the New York Times suggests it is not aging but health issues and medications to treat those issues which may be a major cause.
+An article in the New York Times suggests it is not aging but health issues and medications to treat those issues that may be the primary cause.

-Pain and pain medications are examples which can disrupt sleep.
+Pain and pain medications are examples that can disrupt sleep.
 The AARP listed on their website, www.aarp.org, the top ten medications which cause sleep issues:

-Better sleep means better health, however health issues, especially those that develop once we hit our 'fragile 50’s, cause sleep issues which makes our overall health issues worse.
+Better sleep means better health; however, health issues, especially those that develop once we hit our 'fragile 50s, cause sleep issues that can make our overall health issues worse.